8bit2qubit/XboxFullScreenExperienceTool/README.md

 The Xbox Full Screen Experience is designed for handheld-sized screens.
 If your device is not a handheld, a screen dimension override is required.
 This tool offers two distinct methods, and now automatically guides you to the appropriate choice based on your device type.

 ### Task Scheduler Mode: `PhysPanelCS` (Recommended)
 This is the **default and recommended** method.
 It is easy to use and requires no additional manual setup.
-As of `v0.0.11`, this method has been enhanced to **resolve the previous race condition**, making it highly reliable for all devices, including desktops and laptops.
+As of `v0.0.11`, this method has been enhanced to improve its startup stability, making it highly reliable for all devices, including desktops and laptops.

 ### Driver Mode: `PhysPanelDrv` (Alternative)
 This is an **alternative advanced mode** that uses a custom kernel driver to apply the override at the earliest stage of system boot.
 This method is an option for users who may still encounter issues with the default `PhysPanelCS` mode, but it **requires disabling Secure Boot** and **enabling Test Signing** (see prerequisites below).